GRE Preparation: The Complete Study Plan & Time Management Guide

 Mistake #5: Underestimating verbal as a non-native speaker

-Solution: Non-native speakers should allocate 40–50% of total study time to Verbal, focusing especially on Reading Comprehension and vocabulary in context.
+International students often focus heavily on Quant (their strength) and underinvest in Verbal, reasoning that their Quant score will compensate.
+This strategy has limits.
+Non-native speakers should allocate 40–50% of total study time to Verbal, focusing especially on Reading Comprehension skills and vocabulary in context.

 The final two weeks: peak and taper